IDEO

-IDEO (/'aɪdioʊ/) is a design and consulting firm with offices in the U.S., England, Germany, Japan, and China.
+IDEO (/'aɪdioʊ/) is a design and consulting firm with offices in the U.S., England, and China.
 It was founded in Palo Alto, California, in 1991.
-The company's 700 staff uses a design thinking approach to design products, services, environments, and digital experiences.
+The company's 500 staff uses a design thinking approach to design products, services, environments, brands, and digital experiences.

 In 1996, Steelcase took a majority ownership stake in the firm, which continued to operate independently.
 By the early 2000s, the company had expanded into management consulting and organizational design.
 In 2016, Japanese holding company Kyu Collective purchased a minority stake in the firm, with Steelcase continuing to hold a small stake.

 History

 IDEO was formed in 1991 by a merger of David Kelley Design (founded by Stanford University professor David Kelley in 1978), London-based Moggridge Associates and San Francisco's ID Two (both founded by British-born Bill Moggridge, in 1969 and 1979, respectively), and Matrix Product Design (founded by Mike Nuttall in 1983).
+David Kelley Design was previously Hovey-Kelley Design, which was a partnership between David Kelley and Dean Hovey.